 - Kankakee is planning to install computers with Skype capability at the Bradley One-Stop extension center to offer face-to-face communication for students/clients rather than a referral. - Many of the areas are considering methods such as shared spreadsheets for tracking referrals and other activities, though very often these are challenging due to confidentiality needs and data management considerations.
-As noted elsewhere, areas would welcome statewide solutions wherever possible. - B. Describe how transportation and other supportive services are coordinated within the Region (Sec.
+As noted elsewhere, areas would welcome statewide solutions wherever possible. - All LWIAs have engaged in technological based solutions due to COVID-19 virtual operational and service delivery adjustments - B. Describe how transportation and other supportive services are coordinated within the Region (Sec.
 679.510(a)(1)(vi)).
-Plans must respond to the following questions:

-What Regional organizations currently provide or could provide supportive services?
-What policies and procedures will be established to promote coordination of supportive services delivery?
+Plans must respond to the following questions: - □ What Regional organizations currently provide or could provide supportive services? □ What policies and procedures will be established to promote coordination of supportive services delivery?

 The NEEDR is fortunate to have an extensive transportation system, including public transit, although, as mentioned above, outside of the core, transit can be a challenge.
-The Regional

-Transportation Authority (RTA) provides more than two million rides each weekday on bus and rail services in Cook, DuPage, Kane, Lake, McHenry, and Will Counties.
+The Regional Transportation Authority (RTA) provides more than two million rides each weekday on bus and rail services in Cook, DuPage, Kane, Lake, McHenry, and Will Counties.
 The Region's transportation system includes the Chicago Transit Authority (CTA), Metra and Pace bus and (ADA) Paratransit Service.
 The RTA's system covers approximately 3,700 square miles and serves approximately 8.4 million residents.
 The RTA also provides rider services, including online and telephone travel planning assistance and travel training for seniors and people with disabilities.
 Public transportation is less available in the lower-density, outlying areas of the Region.
 The RTA does not cover Kendall, Kankakee, Grundy or DeKalb counties, which have smaller, local bus services and paratransit services.
 Some of the local areas provide gas cards to clients in training in areas with less public transportation options and some will work with suburban bus lines to provide easy to understand information for job seekers on transportation services.
 Although there is an extensive transportation system in the Region - there are areas underserved including rural, last miles, off-hours and weekend services, service off main routes and across county lines.